mayankdutta/programming_basics/Rapid application development.md

 - RAD model follows a component based approach.
 - individual component developed by *different people* & *assembled* to develop a large software system.
-- modules are developed in parallel as if they are mini projects.
+- modules are developed in *parallel* as if they are *mini projects*.
-- high speed version of linear sequential model.
+- *high speed* version of linear sequential model.
 - development is time boxed, delivered & then assembled into a working prototype.
 - based on the feedback, customer can provide feedback regarding the delivery & requirements.

 #### Traditional vs RAD

 - traditional model gives high importance to the analysis before the actual coding phase start.
 - After the coding part the customer can get the feel of the system.

-- RAD does analysis quick design and develops the product incrementally & iteratively
+- RAD does analysis quick design and develops the product incrementally & iteratively.
 - main focus is on rapid delivery of software to the customer.

 #### Phases